Malhar-Girgaonkar/Face-Recognition-application/README.txt

 	-Registration.py=(It has code for gui and Registration functionality)

+	-sqlite3conn.py=(It has code to interract with sqlite3 database directly)

+	-userinfo.db=(It is the databse i am using in place of mysql and it uses sqlite3)

 	-VideoFaceRecogniton.py=(Contains code for gui and Video based face recognition)

 	-WebcamFaceRecogniton.py=(Contains code for gui and Webcam based face recognition)